Record your butterfly observations in the eBMS App!

 Important.
 You can use the app straight away but it is important to fully activate your account by clicking on the link that will be sent to the email used for registration.
 This step is needed to confirm a valid email and to prevent spam accounts being setup.

-After registration, a timed count will start.
+After registration, you can start a Timed Count.
 You may be asked to agree to the app accessing your phone location, to record the area searched.
 At any other time, click on the (+) button at the bottom-middle of the screen to start a Timed Count (First picture).
 Now select Timed Count.

-A new window will appear and the app will start timing the count (counting down from 15 minutes), but the time can be paused at any time (e.g. to check an identification).
+A new window will appear and the app will start timing the count (counting down from 15 minutes), but the time can be paused at any time (e.g. to check an identification or take a picture).

 The app will use the phone GPS to track your route as you walk to sample butterflies.
 You can also edit the map of the area sampled during the timed count or after completion.

 Step 5.
 Build up a list of butterflies seen and a count for each species

 To add butterflies seen, click on the ‘Add’ button (see screenshot below).

 You can search for any butterfly on the European list.
 To minimise typing we have setup various shortcuts for finding the right name.
 Two of the most effective ways of finding species names are:

 - Typing the ‘species’ part of the scientific name, e.g. "tithonus" finds Pyronia tithonus

 - Adding the first two letters of the genus, space, first two letters of the species name (e.g. "po am" quickly narrows the list to Polyommatus amandus)